-I love a Vegas vacation but I’ll be the first to admit, the crowds can get a little overwhelming.
-Those slot machines you were so excited to see, lose their appeal on about day three after listening to them.
-Especially if it’s not a winning sound.
+I love a Vegas vacation but I’ll be the first to admit, it can get a little overwhelming.
+The crowds and those slot machines you were so excited to see, lose their appeal on about day three.
+Especially when you aren’t winning.
 The solution?
-Take a day and venture off strip.
-You’ll find there’s more to the state than just Vegas.
-Southern Nevada is FULL of natural beauty, including of one of the largest recreation areas in our park system.
-Don’t worry if you didn’t pack your hiking boots, most of the areas have scenic drives or some paved walkways.
-Here’s my suggestions for the best things to do off the Vegas strip.
+Take a day, or more and venture off strip.
+You’ll find there’s more to do in Southern Nevada than just Vegas.
+This part of the state is FULL of natural beauty, including of one of the largest recreation areas in our park system.
+Even if you didn’t pack your hiking boots, most of the areas have scenic drives or some paved walkways.
+Here’s my recommendations for the best things to do off the Vegas strip.

 Best Natural Beauties Off the Vegas Strip